 According to the Edelman Trust Barometer trust in media, business, and government are at an all-time low.
 We have never believed less, agreed less, or trusted less.
-Yet, building trust, and developing the community that surrounds it, remains imperative for any art project, online influencer, startup or brand.
-So what are the new ways to build trust and community online in an era of mistrust?
-Hear from those who have done it and are doing it.
-What works?
-What doesn’t?
-And how do we figure out who to really believe and rally behind?
-Join PostSecret founder Frank Warren and New York Times bestselling author Neil Pasricha as they answer these questions.
+Yet, building trust, and developing the community that surrounds it remains imperative for any organization, influencer, startup or brand.
+So what are the new ways to build trust and community in an era of mistrust?
+Highlighting current business examples, learn about what works, what doesn’t, and how to figure out who to really believe and rally behind.
+With his signature humor, New York Times bestselling author Neil Pasricha, shares three modern ways organizations can build more trust:

 Does great work lead to happiness?
 Or… does happiness lead to great work?
 Neil Pasricha shares counterintuitive research-based answers in this fun, fast-paced, research-grounded tour of the emerging neuroscience and positive psychology landscape.
 He challenges your audience by asking: “Would you press a button and have 31% higher productivity, 37% higher sales, and 300% greater creativity on Monday morning?”
 When heads start nodding, he shows how to get there.
 Based on fresh research Pasricha published in Harvard Business Review together with the latest in neuroscience and positive psychology, this speech is not true motivation – it’s application.
 Perfect for left-brained, analytical, or even skeptical audiences.
 Past clients include: Google (engineers), Kaiser Permanente (physicians), Citigroup (investment bankers).